PackFitter

 Your packing setup matters more than the bag size.
 Use the calculator to see what actually fits your trip.

-Often borderline.
-Some 45L bags are specifically designed to meet carry-on dimensions, but many exceed limits when packed.
+Many 45L bags exceed carry-on dimensions when packed.
+Some bags specifically designed for carry-on use stay within limits, but standard 45L packs often push past depth constraints.
 On strict airlines like Ryanair or Spirit, a 45L bag will likely be flagged.
 On flexible U.S. carriers, it depends on the bag's construction and how full it is.

-30L to 40L is the safest range.
-Within this range, most backpacks stay under standard airline dimension limits.
-Below 30L, bags generally qualify as personal items.
-Above 40L, the risk of exceeding carry-on limits increases significantly.
+30L to 40L is the most common carry-on range.
+Within this range, most backpacks tend to stay under standard airline dimension limits.
+Below 30L, bags often work as personal items.
+Above 40L, the risk of exceeding external dimension limits increases.
+Airlines measure the outside of the bag, not liters.

 No. Airlines only measure external dimensions (inches or centimeters) and sometimes weight.
 The liter rating describes internal capacity and is useful for deciding how much you can pack, but it has no direct role in airline compliance checks.